phlex-ruby/phlex/README.md

 ### Community 🙌

-Everyone interacting in Phlex codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/joeldrapper/phlex/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in Phlex codebases, issue trackers or chat rooms is expected to follow the [code of conduct](https://github.com/joeldrapper/phlex/blob/main/CODE_OF_CONDUCT.md).

 ### Who uses Phlex?

 - [Clearscope](https://www.clearscope.io)

-*If you can share that your company uses Phlex in production, please open a PR to list it here.*
+*If you’re using Phlex in production, please open a PR to list it here.*

 ### Sponsorship 💖